Oregon State Fair Authors Table

 Oregon Authors!

-In 2022 the Oregon State Fair has decided to celebrate Oregon literature by offering authors free space at a newly imagined Oregon Authors Table from August 26 to September 5 in Salem.
+Starting in 2022 the Oregon State Fair decided to celebrate Oregon literature by offering authors free space at a newly imagined Oregon Authors Table in Salem.
 Authors can sign up for as many two-hour time slots as they like from 10am to 8pm during the 11 days of the fair.
 There is no booth fee or sales fee, but authors are expected to bring their own books, handle their own sales, and pay their own fair admission, including a $5 parking fee.
 Admission tickets are $8 in advance or $12 at the door ($1 in advance for seniors, $3 at the door).
-Because the State Fair is just 2 months away, please let me know within the next few days if you are interested.
-You are welcome to forward this invitation to other authors living in Oregon, if you like.
+Because tickets are not sold at the Red Gate nearest to Columbia Hall, it is strongly recommended that authors purchase admission in advance at https://oregonstatefair.org/about/admission-dates-hours/ .
+At that website you will have to register with your name and address and then click on the "Purchase Card" button to see a menu of ticket prices.

-The Oregon Authors Table has a nearly 40-year history at the fair in Salem, but has been on hiatus for two years due to the pandemic.
-The new venue consists of six 8-foot tables in a well-trafficked area near the entrance to Columbia Hall, between exhibits of quilts and cakes.
+The Oregon Authors Table has a 40-year history at the fair in Salem.
+The venue consists of six 8-foot tables in a well-trafficked area near the entrance to Columbia Hall, between exhibits of quilts and cakes.
 Each author will have 4 feet of table space, a nameplate, and a nametag.
 The fair will provide publicity on its website and on the handout given to all fairgoers.
-Newspapers in Salem and Eugene will run articles featuring the schedule of author appearances.
+Newspapers in Salem and Eugene will post articles featuring the schedule of author appearances on their websites.

 If Salem is a long drive for you, you might choose to attend for all of just one day, or you might carpool with another author from your area, share a table for perhaps 2 or 4 hours, and still have time to explore the rest of the fair.

 Although the general parking lots are not close to Columbia Hall, the fair offers a golf cart service that can shuttle you and your books.
-For authors who are older or need more assistance, we have VIP parking passes that would allow you to park across the street from Columbia Hall.
-If you plan to attend more than one day, Columbia Hall has a storage closet where you can store books.
+Ask the parking attendant when you pay your $5 parking fee.
+If you plan to attend more than one day, you may store books under the skirted tables behind the author area.

-Let me know what hours you would like to join us at the Oregon State Fair!
-Available hours are 10am-noon, 12-2, 2-4, 4-6, and 6-8pm from Friday, August 26 through Monday, September 5.
+Available hours are 10am-noon, 12-2, 2-4, 4-6, and 6-8pm each day of the fair.
 And tell me what you’ve been writing recently.
 Give me the titles of any books you have published in recent years.
 Add a one-sentence description of each.
 I’ll do what I can to get out the word as the fair approaches.

 Hope to see you at the Oregon Authors Table at the fair in Salem!